 Decisions make under duress lead you into situations that can become disempowering.
 Wait.
-(Watch my scope on disempowerment in homeschooling here)
+(Watch my talk on disempowerment in homeschooling here)

 Observe and take notes.
 Hold onto these notes til it’s time to evaluate your school year and make plans for the next year.

 Find fun ways to burn off energy!
-(Watch my scope about beating the winter blues here)
+(Watch my talk about beating the winter blues here)

 Get something fresh going on!

 For bigger issues, observe and take notes, and let it percolate til spring.
 Often you’ll see some resolution as you get closer to the end of the school year.

 Plan to take time in April, May, or June to evaluate the needs of each of your children individually.
 Include your notes and observations from winter and since then.
 Start considering what plan will work best for them in the coming year.
 (Take time to evaluate how YOU’RE doing, too, and make a plan for self-care as well!)